Guest Health, Safety, and Conduct Policy

 Inappropriate or abusive behavior is not permitted.
-This includes uninvited physical contact; solicitation; harassment; vandalism; theft; violence; use of fake/false identification; underage drinking or providing alcohol to those under the allowed age (see Alcohol section below); possession of illegal substances/items; placing signs, banners, decorations, or other materials anywhere on the exterior of the ship; placing materials on stateroom doors, along corridors, or anywhere else on the interior of the ship without the express permission of ship management; installing, placing, laying or affixing materials anywhere in or on the vessel that may be deemed inappropriate by ship management; and any other illegal or offensive conduct.
+This includes: uninvited physical contact, solicitation,harassment, vandalism, theft, violence, use of fake/false identification, underage drinking (see Alcoholsection below), providing alcohol to those under the allowed age (see Alcohol section below),possession of illegal substances/items, placing materials (including signs, banners, decorations, etc.)anywhere on the exterior of the ship, placing materials anywhere on the interior of the ship (includingstateroom doors, along corridors, etc.) without the express permission of ship management or whichmay be deemed by ship management as inappropriate, or any other illegal or offensive conduct.

 Unsafe Behavior Prohibited

-Failure to follow all health, safety, and security instructions and policies is strictly prohibited.
+Failure to follow all health, safety or security instructions or policies is strictly prohibited.

-Any other behavior which, in our sole discretion, we deem unsafe is likewise not permitted.
+Any other behavior which we may deem as unsafe, in our sole discretion, is likewise not permitted.

 Discourteous or Disruptive Behavior Prohibited

-Pool, deck, and theater chairs may not be reserved, except in cases of disability.
+Pool, deck and theater chairs may not be reserved, except in cases of disability.
 Public nudity is not permitted.
-Guests must be appropriately attired, including while on stateroom balconies if visible to others onboard, other vessels, or the shore.
-Topless sunbathing is not permitted except on select itineraries and for those itineraries, only in specifically designated areas.
-For more details on our Dress Code, please contact Guest Relations.
+Guests must be appropriately attired including while on stateroom balconies if visible toothers onboard, on other vessels or ashore.
+Topless sunbathing is not permitted except on selected itineraries, and in those itineraries will only be allowed in designated areas.
+For more details on our Dress Code, please contact Guest Services

 Smoking and Restrictions on Purchase of Tobacco Products Onboard

-For the comfort and enjoyment of our guests, our Celebrity ships are non-smoking.
-Hookahs and other types of water pipes are prohibited from use under this non-smoking designation.
+For the comfort and enjoyment of our guests, our ships are designated as non-smoking.
+This includes a prohibition on the use of a hookah or other types of water pies.

-In casinos on itineraries where smoking is allowed, there will be visible signage designating the areas for both smoking and non-smoking guests.
+In casinos on itineraries where smoking is allowed, there will be visible signage designating the areafor both smoking and non-smoking guests.

-Celebrity Cruises reserves the right to enact curfews on an individual, group, or ship-wide basis, if in the sole judgment of Celebrity Cruises or the ship’s Captain, such steps become necessary for the health or safety of guest(s) or crew.
+Ship’s management reserves the right to enact curfews on an individual, group, or ship-wide basis, if inthe sole judgment of the ship’s Captain, such steps become necessary for the health or safety of guest(s)or crew.

 Parental and Guardian Responsibility

 For purposes of this Policy, a minor is defined as anyone under the age of 18.
-A young adult is defined as anyone ages 18, 19, or 20.
-Parents and guardians are responsible for the behavior and appropriate supervision of the minor(s) and young adult(s) accompanying them throughout their vacation.
-This obligation applies during transfers to and from ships, inside terminals, while onboard, at our ports of call, during shore excursions, and at our private destinations.
-This responsibility applies at all times, regardless of whether the parents and/or guardians are physically in the company of their minor(s) and/or young adult(s).
+A young adult is definedas anyone ages 18, 19 or 20.
+Parents and guardians are responsible for the behavior and appropriate supervision of their accompanying minor(s) and young adult(s) throughout their vacation.
+This obligation applies during transfers to and from ships, inside terminals, while onboard, at our ports of call, duringshore excursions and at our private destinations.
+This responsibility applies at all times, regardless of whether the parents and guardians are physically in the company of their minor(s) and young adult(s).

-Under no circumstances should the parent or guardian of a minor debark the ship without their accompanying minor(s) unless they have arranged for the accompanying minor(s) to have responsible adult supervision on the ship during their absence.
-Parents and guardians must not permit any minor in their care to leave a ship while in port without responsible adult supervision.
+Under no circumstances should the parent or guardian of a minor debark the ship without their accompanying minor(s) unless they made arrangements for the accompanying minor(s) to have responsible adult supervision on the ship during their absence.
+Parents or guardians must not permitany minor in their care to leave a ship while in port without responsible adult supervision.

 Consuming alcohol to excess impairs one’s judgment and reduces one’s ability to recognize and avoid potentially dangerous situations.
 Guests who choose to consume alcohol must do so responsibly.
-The ship’s staff may, in their sole discretion, refuse to serve alcoholic beverages to any guest who does not consume alcohol responsibly.
-The ship’s staff may request proof of a guest’s age to verify they are of age to consume alcohol pursuant to this Policy.
+The ship’s staff may refuse to serve alcoholic beverages in their sole discretion to any guest who does not consume alcohol responsibly.
+Ship’s personnel may request verification of a guest’s age to verify theyare of age to consume alcohol pursuant to this Policy.
 Adult guests are prohibited from providing alcohol to minors or young adults.
-All drinking games are prohibited.
+All drinking games are strictly prohibited.

-DURING SECURITY SCREENINGS WE MAY INSPECT ANY GUEST BELONGINGS AND MAY REMOVE PROHIBITED ITEMS OUTSIDE OF THE GUEST’S PRESENCE.
-CONFISCATED ITEMS NOT CLAIMED BY GUESTS WITHIN 15 CALENDAR DAYS OF CONFISCATION SHALL BE DEEMED FORFEITED AND MAY BE DISPOSED OF BY ROYAL CARIBBEAN GROUP.
+DURING SECURITY SCREENINGS WE MAY INSPECT GUEST BELONGINGS AND MAY REMOVE PROHIBITED ITEMS OUTSIDE OF THE GUEST’S PRESENCE.
+CONFISCATED ITEMS NOTCLAIMED BY GUESTS WITHIN 15 CALENDAR DAYS OF CONFISCATION SHALL BE DEEMED FORFEITED AND MAY BE DISPOSED OF BY ROYAL CARIBBEAN GROUP.

 Items with Heating Elements or Open Flames

-Marijuana, even in its medicinal form or for medicinal purposes, is prohibited.
+Marijuana, even in its medicinal form or for medicinal purposes, shall be prohibited.

 Drugs or Other Illegal Substances Prohibited

-Illegal drugs and other illegal substances are neither allowed onboard nor permitted to be used during a Celebrity Cruises vacation, including during transfers to and from ships, inside terminals, while onboard, at ports of call, during shore excursions, and at our private destinations.
-Illegal drugs and substances will be confiscated, and Celebrity Cruises reserves the right to, at its discretion, report violations of this nature to the appropriate authorities.
-Jurisdictions traveled through during the voyage may have strict laws that address and severely punish drug possession.
-Guests found in violation of such laws are subject to arrest and prosecution in the relevant jurisdiction, including United States or other relevant authorities, and may be prevented from boarding or re-boarding the ship.
+No illegal drugs or other illegal substances are allowed onboard nor may they be utilized during a Royal Caribbean Group cruise vacation, including during transfers to and from ships, inside terminals, whileonboard, at ports of call, during shore excursions or at our private destinations.
+Illegal drugs orsubstances will be confiscated, and Royal Caribbean reserves the right, in its sole discretion to reportviolations of this prohibition to the appropriate authorities.
+Jurisdictions throughout the voyage may have strict laws that address and severely punish drug possession.
+Guests found in violation of such laws are subject to arrest and prosecution in the relevant jurisdiction (and perhaps United States or other authorities as well) and may be prevented from boarding or re-boarding the ship.

 Weapons, Explosives or Other Dangerous Items Prohibited

-A detailed list of prohibited items is located on our website(s) and incorporated by reference.
+A detailed list of prohibited items is found on our website(s) and is incorporated in by reference.

-No weapon, ammunition, explosive, firework, or other item that presents a risk of harm to persons and/or property is permitted onboard.
-The determination regarding items constituting a risk of harm to persons and/or property is left solely to the discretion of Celebrity Cruises.
-Items not permitted onboard will be confiscated by the ship’s Security.
+No weapon, ammunition, explosive, fireworks, or other item that presents a risk of harm to persons or property, is permitted onboard.
+The determination of what item may present a risk of harm to personsor property is reserved to Royal Caribbean Group, in its sole discretion.
+Items not permitted onboard will be confiscated by ship’s Security.

 Save the Waves® Program and Trash/Waste Disposal

-Celebrity Cruises maintains a Save the Waves® Program that focuses on three key principles: reducing the creation and generation of waste materials; recycling as much as possible; and ensuring proper disposal of remaining waste.
-Trash should be properly disposed of in the containers provided throughout the ship or in the wastebaskets provided in each stateroom.
-Trash and other foreign objects should never be flushed down a toilet, and guests are not permitted to discard any item overboard.
-Guests may not leave items unattended on balconies, as the wind may cause items to fall overboard.
+Royal Caribbean Group maintains a Save the Waves® Program that focuses on three key principles:reducing the creation or generation of waste materials; recycling as much as possible; and ensuringproper disposal of remaining waste.
+Trash should be properly disposed of in containers providedthroughout the ship or in wastebaskets provided in each stateroom.
+Trash or other foreign objects shouldnever be flushed down a toilet and guests are not permitted to discard any item overboard.
+Guests maynot leave items unattended on balconies, as the wind may cause items to fall overboard.

-Guests must be at least 18 years of age to gamble in the casinos onboard our ships, except for in Alaska where the minimum age is 21.
-Various venues and activities onboard the ships have minimum age requirements.
-Guest may visit our website or inquire at the Guest Relations Desk to learn more about these age requirements.
+Guests must be at least 18 years of age to gamble in casinos onboard our ships, except for in Alaska where the minimum age is 21.
+Various venues and activities onboard the ships have minimum agerequirements.
+Guest may find this information on our websites or by inquiring at Guest Services.